-Quality of care issues are typically generated by Clinical Management and/or Medical Affairs as a result of clinical and service request reviews, NIAC post-site visits, or by Member Services regarding incidents and member concerns when members do not wish to file a formal complaint.
+Quality of care issues are typically generated by Clinical Management and/or Medical Affairs as a result of clinical and service request reviews or by Member Services regarding incidents and member concerns when members do not wish to file a formal complaint.
 Quality of care concern issues include, but are not limited to, assessment, coordination of care, discharge planning, treatment, and prescribing practices.